Skip nav to main content.

 • Difficulty healing wounds

-Not only did she have to deal with all these side effects, but she also had to worry about nutrient depletion.
-In Dr. Megan’s situation, sometimes it seemed as if the benefits did not outweigh the risks.
-Especially at 3:00 in the morning when she could not fall back asleep and looked in the mirror and did not recognize herself because prednisone gave her such miserable insomnia and “moon face,” the risk of bleeding to death seemed minimal.
-Eventually the benefits no longer outweighed the risks, because her body became resistant to prednisone and killed its own platelets even on high doses, so there were no more benefits.
-Instead, she had to resort to chemotherapy to treat the ITP.
+I also had to worry about nutrient depletion.
+At times, the risks seemed to outweigh the benefits.
+Especially at 3:00 in the morning when I could not fall back asleep and looked in the mirror and did not recognize myself because prednisone gave me such miserable insomnia and “moon face,” the risk of bleeding to death seemed minimal.
+Eventually the benefits no longer outweighed the risks, because my body became resistant to prednisone and killed its own platelets even on high doses, so there were no more benefits.
+Instead, I had to resort to chemotherapy to treat the ITP.

 Goal of Nutranize